ESPRI-Mod/synda/docs/sdp/replication.rst

     ppp = sppostprocessingutils.build_light_pipeline(name, tasks)

 - Edit the file ``/etc/synda/sdp/pipeline/spbindings.py``.
+It maps each Synda "event" with the corresponding pipeline and the status of the initial task.
 This file content must be:

 .. code-block:: python